 Pre-employment medicals are not tax deductible.
 The expense of paying for an employment medical usually takes place before you actually start working and earning any income.
 So this expense is incurred as a prerequisite to enable you to obtain your current employment position.

-When you pay for medical expenses that are required for you to start work in a new job, these expenses are considered to be incurred at a point that is too soon to be considered relevant to earning your income.
+When you pay for medical expenses that are required for you to start work where can i buy levitra cheap in a new job, these expenses are considered to be incurred at a point that is too soon to be considered relevant to earning your income.
 From the ATO’s perspective, this type of expense is considered to be of a private or domestic nature.

 But there is some good news.
 A deduction is allowable for the expenses associated with medical examinations for the renewal of relevant licences (except for a drivers license).
 These expenses also include the cost of the travel to and from the medical practitioner, so make sure you keep written records or diary notes of the kilometers you travelled in relation to this.